KozGit/DOOM-3-BFG-VR/README.txt

 If the cutscene seems to finish, but it won't let you move, it's still waiting for you to say the last line of the cutscene (or to skip it).

+When you have finished all the cutscenes you chose, you win, and it will say "Flicksync Complete".
+If you were playing in Cutscenes Only mode, then all the NPCs and monsters will disappear and you will go back to being yourself insted of your character.
+You can then walk around the empty level and use the level's exit to return to the main menu, or use the pause menu to exit.

 The Flicksync mode is still very buggy and a work in progress.
 Sorry.

 To start a Flicksync game, choose Campaign from the main menu, then choose Flicksync.